puppetlabs/puppet-docs/source/puppet/4.8/lang_data_string.md

 `\"`     | Literal double quote
 `\'`     | Literal single quote

-**Note:** If a backslash _isn't_ followed by a character that would make one of these escape sequences, Puppet logs a warning (`Warning: Unrecognized escape sequence`) and then treats it as a literal backslash.
+**Note**: In double quotes, if a backslash is followed by any character other than those listed above, (that is, a character that _is not_ a recognized escape sequence), Puppet logs a warning (`Warning: Unrecognized escape sequence`) and then treats it as a literal backslash.
+A good rule of thumb is to always use two backslashes where you want the result to have one backslash.

 ## Heredocs